This is what Erin Mac Gregor said when I gave her the special set of a bracelet and interchangeable pair of earrings I had made for her.

 Hold on a minute, what did you just say?
 You made a set of jewellery for Erin Mac Gregor?
 How come?

-Well like me, Erin has always dreamt of being a dancer.
+Well like me, Erin's dream was to be a dancer.
 From the age of 7 when I started Irish dancing to the age of 30 when I finally gave up the stage, I breathed and lived dancing.
-So, when Erin was interviewed on Dancing With the Stars (Ireland) and said the very same thing, I found myself cheering her on and taking to her on Twitter to support her.
+These days I enjoy Salsa & dancing underwater.When Erin was interviewed on Dancing With the Stars (Ireland) and said the very same thing, I found myself cheering her on and taking to her on Twitter to support her.

 I was so proud of her when she managed to work through all the challenges she had to face.
 When she was eliminated, I was so disappointed.
 It felt a bit like I had lost a friend.